-- ‘Lodging entity': a lodging entity, under the ACNC Act, is another registered charity that can legally change the governing rules of the charity completing a form (for example, for religious charities, the denomination administration office may be able to change the charity's rules under canon law).
+- ‘Lodging entity': the ACNC Act describes a lodging entity as another registered charity that can legally change the governing rules of the charity completing a form.
+One example might be: for religious charities, the denomination administration office may be able to change the charity's rules under canon law).

 Involve your charity's Responsible People

-The Responsible People of a charity are responsible for the charity's governance.
-The ACNC Governance Standards sets duties for a charity's Responsible People which include acting with reasonable care and diligence and in the best interests of the charity, as well as ensuring the charity's finances are managed responsibly.
+The ACNC Governance Standards sets duties for a charity's Responsible People.
+These include acting with reasonable care and diligence and in the best interests of the charity, as well as ensuring the charity's finances are managed responsibly.

-The Responsible People should know when the Annual Information Statement is due for the charity and should be familiar with what the charity submits to the ACNC in its Annual Information Statement.
+Responsible People should know when their charity's Annual Information Statement is due and should be familiar with what the charity submits to the ACNC in its Annual Information Statement.

 Check other reporting arrangements

-There may be certain reporting arrangements that apply for your charity.
+There may be certain other reporting arrangements that apply for your charity.

 - Group Reporting: if your charity is part of a group of registered charities and would like to report together by preparing consolidated financial statements.
 Find out more about group reporting.

-- Basic Religious Charity: a charity that has the sole purpose of ‘advancing religion’ and that meets five other mandatory requirements.
+- Basic Religious Charity: a charity that has the sole purpose of ‘advancing religion’ and that meets six other mandatory requirements.
 Find out more about Basic Religious Charities.

 - Information withheld from the Charity Register: if you want to apply to have information withheld from the Charity Register, submit a request to do so in the Charity Portal.
 You can begin your charity's Annual Information Statement immediately after submitting the request.
 Find out more about withholding information.